ablaom/MachineLearningInJulia2020/tutorials.md

-To show how we can correct the scientific types of data in tables, we introduce a cleaned up version of the UCI Horse Colic Data Set (the cleaning workflow is described [here](https://alan-turing-institute.github.io/DataScienceTutorials.jl/end-to-end/horse/#dealing_with_missing_values))
+To show how we can correct the scientific types of data in tables, we introduce a cleaned up version of the UCI Horse Colic Data Set (the cleaning work-flow is described [here](https://alan-turing-institute.github.io/DataScienceTutorials.jl/end-to-end/horse/#dealing_with_missing_values))

 ```julia